 IllumiNations retired on September 30th.
 October 1 saw the debut of the new nighttime spectacular, Epcot Forever, as an interim show before IllumiNations’ permanent replacement debuts in 2021 (more on that later).

 Opened October 1, 2019

 Even the Imagineers know there is a lot to keep track of during this transformation!
 The Odyssey Pavilion opened on October 1, 2019 as a preview center with exhibits that give guests a peek at the Epcot to come.
+A dining area was added on February 2, 2020.
 Learn more here!

 Space 220 will open as a space-themed restaurant between Mission: Space and Test Track this winter.
 When you enter you will “travel” to a space station that includes views of earth from 220 miles away as you enjoy your meal.

 The American Adventure pavilion’s Liberty Inn closed in July.
 This will be replaced with the Regal Eagle Smokehouse.
 This quick-service restaurant, inspired by Sam the Eagle, offers barbecued meals from around the country in a rustic, backyard inspired atmosphere.
 Learn more about the Regal Eagle Smokehouse here.

 Taste Track Burgers and Fries

 With the closure of Electric Umbrella, Taste Track has taken over as the primary quick service location at Epcot, serving burgers, fries, and other culinary staples in a Food Truck setting.